-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the 70D has a markedly higher DXO score than the 30D (overall score 9 points higher), which will translate into better image quality.
 The advantage is based on 1 bits higher color depth, 0.8 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 70D indeed provides for movie recording, while the 30D does not.
 The highest resolution format that the 70D can use is 1080/30p.